asuni/wavelet_prosody_toolkit/README.rst

 Requirements
 ------------

-The wavelet prosody analysis depends on several packages:
+The wavelet prosody analysis depends on several packages which are installed automatically if you use the procedure describe in `./INSTALL.rst <INSTALL.rst>`__.

+Here are the main dependencies:

--  pyqt5 for the gui (see https://www.riverbankcomputing.com/commercial/pyqt )
+-  **pyqt5** for the gui (see https://www.riverbankcomputing.com/commercial/pyqt )
--  pycwt for the wavelet analysis (see https://github.com/regeirk/pycwt/LICENSE.txt )
+-  **pycwt** for the wavelet analysis (see https://github.com/regeirk/pycwt/LICENSE.txt )
+-  **pyyaml** for the configuration (see https://github.com/yaml/pyyaml/blob/master/LICENSE )
+-  **matplotlib** for the plot rendering (see https://github.com/matplotlib/matplotlib/blob/master/LICENSE/LICENSE )
+-  **soundfile** for playing waves (see https://github.com/bastibe/SoundFile/blob/master/LICENSE )
+-  **wavio** for reading/writing wav (see https://github.com/WarrenWeckesser/wavio/blob/master/README.rst )
+-  **tgt** for reading/writing textgrid (see https://github.com/hbuschme/TextGridTools/blob/master/LICENSE )

+Here the optional dependencies:

--  Even if not installed by default, pyreaper for the f0 extraction is supported (see https://github.com/r9y9/pyreaper/blob/master/LICENSE.md ).
+-  **pyreaper** for the f0 extraction (see https://github.com/r9y9/pyreaper/blob/master/LICENSE.md ).

-The user is invited to have a look at the license of the dependencies
+**The user is invited to have a look at the license of the dependencies.**

 Installation
 ------------